Typhoon Damrey (2005): Impact

 Throughout southeastern Asia, Typhoon Damrey was considered one of the worst typhoons in history.
 Many places sustained damage not seen in several decades.
 In Hainan Island, the entire province was without power at one point, a highly unusual event.
 Additionally, Typhoon Damrey became the strongest storm to make landfall on the island since Typhoon Della in 1974.
 In Vietnam, Damrey was referred to as the worst typhoon to strike the country in nine years.

 Philippines

 As a tropical storm, Damrey produced significant rainfall across portions of the Philippines.
 The highest rainfall total was recorded in Daet, Camarines Norte at 159 mm.
 Widespread flash flooding triggered by these rains led to substantial agricultural and property damage.
 In the agricultural department alone, officials estimated that the storm wrought over 1 billion Philippine pesos (USD 21.4 million) in losses.
 Over 9,000 hectares (22,239 acres) of rice and corn fields were flooded in Isabela Province alone.
 Throughout the country, 16 people were killed as a result of flooding, several of whom were children from Isabela Province.
 Landslides along the major roadway between the provinces of Ilocos Norte and Cagayan were impassable, due to landslides and downed trees.
 Farther west, 35 villages were flooded in the provinces of Camarines Sur and Albay.

+China

+Typhoon Damrey caused widespread destruction across Hainan becoming the strongest typhoon to hit the island in 30 years.
+It would be 9 years until a stronger typhoon hit Hainan that would be Rammasun and later Yagi 19 years later.

+There were 29 deaths in China.

+The storm has left $1.5 billion dollars in damage.

 Vietnam

+Sustained wind speeds of 33 m/s with gusts reaching 39 m/s were recorded at the Văn Lý weather station in Nam Định.
+At another station in Thanh Hoá City (Thanh Hoá), sustained winds reached 25 m/s.
+Rainfall from the storm exceeded 250 mm in several areas, including 401 mm at Km46 (Sơn La), 348 mm in Chi Nê (Hoà Bình), 279 mm in Tam Đảo (Vĩnh Phúc), and 382 mm in Đình Lập (Lạng Sơn).